Joachim Roenneberg, Who Sabotaged Nazis' Nuclear Hopes, Dies At 99

 The operation slowed Germany's work on an atomic bomb, a project that was led by physicist Werner Heisenberg.
 When German troops took over Norway, the Nazi regime had made the Vemork hydroelectric plant, which was run by Norsk Hydro, a priority.
 Production of heavy water sharply increased — something that was noted by resistance informers who worked there and that caused alarm when it was reported to London.

-By sending months' worth of heavy water down the plant's drains, Roenneberg and his team bought the Allies extra time — which they used to send bombing runs and order other sabotage missions that crippled Germany's effort to acquire heavy water from Norway.
+By sending months' worth of heavy water down the plant's drains, Roenneberg and his team bought the Allies extra time, which they used to send bombing runs and order other sabotage missions that crippled Germany's effort to acquire heavy water from Norway.

-The intrepid team's bravery was recognized with medals from Norway, Britain, the U.S., and other countries.
+The intrepid team's bravery was recognized with medals from Norway, Britain, the U.S. and other countries.
 But when the Norwegians carried out their exploit, they knew only that it was crucial to destroy tanks of liquid at the plant.
 It wasn't until the U.S. used atomic weapons that they understood the nature of the operation.

 "That was in August of 1945, when they dropped the bombs on Hiroshima and Nagasaki," Roenneberg told the BBC in 2013.
 "Because then we knew that what we had done had been of great importance.
 But not until then."